How the past 24 hours have changed Brexit

 What is it?
 A hard Brexit involves cutting as many ties with the EU as possible while maintaining some form of trading relationship.
 It's what the most ardent supporters of leaving the EU demanded -- that Britain "takes back control" of its laws and immigration policies.
 It would require negotiators to conclude a tailor-made trade deal, and is the most complicated of all the options: It took nine years to forge a trade agreement with Canada.

 Why might it work?
-It would please the hardcore Brexiteers as it would take the UK out of the customs union and single market while also ensuring the country had full autonomy over its legal system.
+It would please the hardcore Brexiters as it would take the UK out of the customs union and single market while also ensuring the country had full autonomy over its legal system.
 The option has support from some senior figures in May's cabinet and a small but vocal section of her MPs.

 Why might it fail?
 If the UK leaves the customs union and single market, it's hard to see how customs checks would not be required at the Irish border, and a hard border wouldn't pass muster with the government in Dublin.
 It also seems likely that such an option would not command a majority of votes in the House of Commons.